-Shop openings – Due to government guidelines there are slight changes to our shop opening hours to allow additional time for cleaning and preparing stock each day.
-We ask all supporters that are not in possession of an exemption certificate to wear a face covering when entering the shops and also to use the hand sanitiser provided.
+Due to government guidelines there are slight changes to our shop opening hours to allow additional time for cleaning and preparing stock each day.

 We need your stock donations now more than ever, however we urge all supporters to make sure you only donate items that are listed on our donate stock page and that all items are in very good condition for resale.

-Any items not suitable for resale the charity has to PAY to dispose of, therefore please only donate items that we can resell as any cost of disposing of unsalable items could be spend on patient care.
+Any items not suitable for resale costs the charity to dispose of, therefore please only donate items we can resell, as any cost of disposing of unsalable items could be better spent on patient care.

 Deliveries and collections

 Your safety is our priority!

-We have also conduced individual risk assessments for each shop which are displayed in each shop window a copy of one of them can be found HERE.
+We have also conduced individual risk assessments for each shop which are displayed in each shop window a copy of one of them can be found Here

 If you do have any questions or concern, please do not hesitate to get in touch with our Retail Operations Manager – Shaun Baker on 01495 717277

 Find the location of the shop local to you here.Read More >

-We need your stock donations now more than ever, however we urge all supporters to make sure you only donate...Read More >
+We need your stock donations now more than ever, however we urge all supporters to make sure you...Read More >

 Why should I volunteer at a Hospice charity shop?
 Gain retail experience.
 Meet new people.
 Support...Read More >